-New Zealand's freight and supply chain system plays a vital role in enabling our economy and improving our standards of living by connecting us within New Zealand and with international markets.
+New Zealand's freight and supply chain system plays a vital role in enabling our economy and improving our standard of living by connecting us within New Zealand and with international markets.

 During the COVID-19 pandemic, we have witnessed around the world, and experienced in New Zealand, the impacts of major disruption in the freight and supply chain system.
 These include congestion at ports, the loss in capacity and reliability of air and shipping services, difficulties securing shipping containers and so on - all contributing to a very difficult operating environment, delays in deliveries, and increased costs to businesses and consumers.
 The pandemic has also highlighted just how complex, extensive, and interdependent the whole system is - when something goes wrong in one part of the system, it has ripple effects on the rest of the system.
-The grounding of a containership in the Suez Canal in 2021, and the resulting delays it caused around the world, is one example of this.
+The grounding of a container ship in the Suez Canal in 2021, and the resulting delays it caused around the world, is one example of this.

 While our freight and supply chain system is still grappling with these disruptions, it also faces some fundamental, longer-term shifts especially with climate change, demographic changes, technological advancement, and developments in the international context.
-These changes make it less likely that we will return to how things were like before the pandemic.
-There are tough challenges involved, but more importantly, there are timely opportunities to review and design the system in a way that would achieve the outcomes we want.
+These changes make it less likely that we will return to how things were before the pandemic.
+There are complex challenges involved, but more importantly, there are significant opportunities to review and design the system to achieve the best outcomes for New Zealand.